Loading...

 Every long-lived institution has a memory problem.

 Founding purposes get mythologized.
 Original intent is buried under layers of interpretation.
 The story of "why we exist" becomes a story about founders and heroes rather than the purpose they served.
 Over decades, institutions can completely forget why they were created.
+This is mission drift through memory loss.

 The usual solution is better documentation, stronger culture, or clearer mission statements.
 But these all rely on narrative—and narratives change with every telling.